Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Introduction

-Recognizing these limitations, recent work has developed systematic corrections to BP that attempt to account for loop contributions.
+Recognizing these limitations, recent work has developed systematic corrections to BP that attempt to account for loop contributions~\cite{gray2025tensor,evenbly2026loop}.
 Loop expansions, pioneered by Chertkov and Chernyak~\cite{chertkov2006loop,chertkov2008loop}, express the exact partition function as the BP result multiplied by a series over generalized loops, which are subgraphs where every vertex has even degree.
 Each term in this ``loop series'' can be computed from BP messages, providing a systematic correction hierarchy.
-TAP (Thouless-Anderson-Palmer) and Onsager corrections~\cite{thouless1977solution,plefka1982convergence,opper2001adaptive} provide closed-form second-order corrections that capture the ``reaction field'' effect, namely the influence of a variable on itself mediated through its neighbors.
-These corrections are particularly effective for dense graphs like the Sherrington-Kirkpatrick model.
-Cluster expansions~\cite{midha2025beyond,cocco2012adaptive} sum contributions from connected clusters of variables, using Ursell functions to handle overlapping contributions and avoid double-counting.
-Kikuchi and cluster variation methods~\cite{pelizzola2005cluster,kikuchi1951theory,yedidia2005constructing} generalize the Bethe approximation by treating larger clusters of variables exactly, with M\"obius counting coefficients ensuring consistent marginalization.
-More recently, eigenvalue-based resummation methods~\cite{gray2025loop,welling2001belief} have achieved $O(N^3)$ complexity by expressing loop corrections through matrix logarithms of the BP susceptibility matrix.
+TAP (Thouless-Anderson-Palmer) corrections~\cite{thouless1977solution,plefka1982convergence,opper2001adaptive} provide closed-form second-order corrections that capture the reaction field effect.
+Cluster expansions~\cite{midha2025beyond} sum contributions from connected clusters of variables to handle overlapping contributions.
+In the context of PEPS, the Simple Update algorithm~\cite{jiang2008accurate} uses an environment approximation equivalent to BP's Bethe approximation.
+Lubasch, Cirac, and Bañuls~\cite{lubasch2014unifying,lubasch2014algorithms} introduced a cluster update strategy that systematically interpolates between this Simple Update and the full environment contraction by treating clusters of size $\delta$ around each tensor exactly, demonstrating that the contraction error decreases exponentially with $\delta$ at a rate governed by the correlation length of the state.